NabiKAZ/vscode-copilot-rtl/README.md

 - The effect is temporary and will reset when you reload or reopen VSCode.
 - You can repeat the same process each time you want to apply the RTL styling.
-- Make sure the [Vazir font](https://github.com/rastikerdar/vazir-font) is installed on your system for best results.
+- Make sure the [Vazirmatn font](https://github.com/rastikerdar/vazirmatn) is installed on your system for best results.

 ## To-Do & Improvements

-- [ ] Fix issue where LTR blocks sometimes disappear
+- [x] Fix issue where LTR blocks sometimes disappear
 - [ ] Improve RTL support for the question input area
 - [ ] Add toggle to switch between RTL and LTR
 - [ ] Convert script into a standalone VSCode extension